Our Board

 Board of Directors

 We are proud of our diverse, strong Board of Directors, which for the current 2025-26 term consists of 10 volunteer voting members.
-Our current Board is woman-led and predominantly female, with 60 percent of our total board identifying as female.
-In addition, 30 percent of our board members are BIPOC, and 20 percent identify as LGBTQIA+.
-Although our bylaws require a minimum of one-third of our Directors serve as representatives of our Member Charities, currently 60 percent of the Board serves in that capacity.
+Our current Board is woman-led.
+In addition, 30 percent of our board members are BIPOC, and 40 percent identify as LGBTQIA+.
+Although our bylaws require a minimum of one-third of our Directors serve as representatives of our Member Charities, currently 40 percent of the Board serves in that capacity.

 Employment information is provided for identification purposes only and does not imply endorsement by the individual’s place of employment.